-Insulin resistance means that the body cannot use insulin properly.
+Insulin resistance means that the body can't use insulin as it should.
 Insulin lets sugar (glucose) enter the body's cells, where it is used for energy.
 It also helps muscles, fat, and liver cells store sugar to be released when needed.
-If the body tissues do not respond properly to insulin, the blood sugar level rises.
+If the body tissues don't respond to insulin right, the blood sugar level rises.

-Insulin resistance mainly is caused by obesity, although other medical conditions, such as acromegaly and Cushing's syndrome, also can cause it.
+Insulin resistance mainly is caused by obesity.
+But other medical conditions, such as acromegaly and Cushing's syndrome, also can cause it.
 It can run in families too.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:

 Enter V537 in the search box to learn more about "Insulin Resistance: Care Instructions".

 Current as of: March 13, 2017